nicolas-deyros/weather-app/README.md

 Visit `http://localhost:3001` to see the app running.

+### 🎨 Weather Icons Gallery

+Visit `http://localhost:3001/icons` to see the comprehensive weather icons gallery showcasing all 18+ weather conditions with both SVG and emoji versions.

 ## 🧪 Testing

 The app includes a comprehensive testing suite with automatic server management: